echolabsdev/prism/docs/core-concepts/embeddings.md

 # Embeddings

-Turn your text into powerful numerical representations!
-Embeddings let you analyze semantic relationships, build recommendation systems, and power semantic search functionality in your applications.
+Transform your text into powerful vector representations!
+Embeddings let you add semantic search, recommendation systems, and other advanced natural language features to your applications.

 ## Quick Start